stanclarke-jr/resumes/stanclarkejr-2022-resume.md

 ***Full Stack Web Development Diploma***, _Montreal, QC_ _January - April 2022_

+An immersive bootcamp that focused on modern web development with JavaScript.

 ### Montreal College of Information Technology

 ***Diploma, Programmer Analyst: Web Development***,  _Montreal, QC_ _October 2017 - June 2018_

+An intensive diploma program that was designed to enable the building of compelling, dynamic or static websites using cutting-edge programming languages and web frameworks (Angular.js).

 ### Ryerson University

 ***Bachelor of Journalism*** (2yrs),  _Montreal, QC_
 _September 2006 - April 2007, completed one year_

+A program for university graduates offering advanced professional education in journalism as practiced in all major media: newspapers, magazines, broadcasting and new media.

 ### Concordia University

 ***Bachelor of Fine Arts, Specialization in Jazz Studies - Tenor Saxophone***,  _Montreal, QC_ _September 2002 - April 2006_

+Full immersion into the language of jazz, composition, theory, and performance.

 ## WORK EXPERIENCE